whimsial/liver-stator/README.md

 Analysis of scRNA-seq from healthy and pathologic livers using [Stator](https://github.com/AJnsm/Stator).

-The main analysis pipeline is implemented in [`pipeline.R`](https://github.com/whimsial/liver-stator/blob/main/pipeline.R).
+The main analysis pipeline is implemented in [`pipeline.R`](https://github.com/whimsial/liver-stator/blob/main/pipeline.R), for a newer version of the pipeline developed for ME analysis refer to [`pipeline.me.R`](https://github.com/whimsial/liver-stator/blob/main/pipeline.me.R).
 It also includes the QC steps written as a collection of R functions in [`rnaseq.functinos.R`](https://github.com/whimsial/liver-stator/blob/main/rnaseq.functions.R) to download and process the raw data from
 [Gene Expression Omnibus](https://www.ncbi.nlm.nih.gov/geo/) followed by the QC steps described below.

 Alternatively, if data integration between multiple studies is not needed a